-Harrison Hall, is a two-story dormitory for male students constructed in 1938 and was completely renovated and air condiitioned in 1974.
+Harrison Hall, is a two-story dormitory for male students constructed in 1938 and was completely renovated and air conditioned in 1974.
 This building will accommodate 110.

 George Hall is a two-story brick dormitory constructed for male students in 1947.
+Now used as visiting quarters.

-Jackson Hall is a two-story brick building constructed for male students in 1915.
+Jackson Hall is a two-story brick building constructed in 1915 which houses the offices of institutional relations.

-Stone Hall is a two-story brick dormitory constructed for male students in 1915.
+Stone Hall is a two-story brick dormitory constructed for male student in 1915.

-Huff Hall is a two-story brick dormitory constructed in 1911 for male students.
+Huff Hall is a two-story brick dormitory constructed in 1911 which houses the learning resources laboratory on the bottom floor.
 Moran Hall is a two-story brick dormitory constructed for female students in 1970.
 This modern dormitory will house 96 female students.